USPTO 2015–2025 USPTO PatentsView US Federal Government

 avg claims per patent

-filing velocity, last 5 yrs
+grant velocity, last 5 yrs

 Portfolio overview

-Granted US patents 2015–2025 versus the largest corporate holders, this company marked ◀
+Granted US patents 2015–2025 versus its nearest-ranked assignees by volume, this company marked ◀

 patents